statgenetics/statgen-courses/docker/README.md

 ## Build docker images

-To build the base image and push to dockerhub,
+To build the base image and push to dockerhub, on your local computer where `docker` is installed,

 ```bash
 docker build --build-arg DUMMY=`date +%s` -t gaow/base-notebook -f base-notebook.dockerfile .